EchoJex/TouchFence/README.md

 ## Using it

-1. Open TouchFence, allow notifications, tap "Grant overlay permission" (Settings opens â€” enable it for TouchFence, go back).
+1. Open TouchFence, allow notifications, tap "Grant overlay permission" (Settings opens to enable it for Ghost-touchBuster, go back).
 2. Tap "Draw or edit mask".
 Scribble or circle the shape of the dead zone anywhere below the dashed line.
 Thick scribbles fill; closed loops fill their interior.
 Undo/Clear as needed, then "Done".